Scaling Developer Teams: Know-How From Amazon, Facebook and Intercom - Interview with Rich Archbold

 You need an employer brand

-You need to know what your employer brand is.
+You need to know what your engineering employer brand is.
 Are you known for attracting people who are deep technologists or product people?

 Maybe you attract young folks early in their career, and they're drawn to the growth opportunity because they know your growth trajectory is like a rocket ship.